 A: Auditing a course means sitting in on the content portion of the course but not doing any of the evaluated activities.
 Students wishing to audit a course must declare this intention at the time of registration.
 They will be enrolled in the course under an Audit status, which will deny them access to the evaluative components of the course.
 Audited courses appear on students’ official transcripts, however, students do not receive the academic credits associated with them.
 The fee for auditing a course is the same as the regular tuition fee for the course.

 Q: ARE THERE ANY PRE-COURSE READINGS?

-Q: WHICH ROOM IS MY COURSE IN?
+Q: WHICH ROOM IS MY on-campus COURSE IN?

 A: Room allocations can change at the last minute.
 When you arrive on campus, check the computer monitor or check-in with reception to confirm your classroom location.

 EMRG-1200 Incident Command System Level 100